 We’ve rounded up some of the most reliable used cars to help you on your journey and answer this main question: are used cars reliable?

-Despite hours of research and discussions, purchasing a used car too often comes down to one factor: its odometer.
+Purchasing a reliable used car often comes down to one factor: its odometer.

 High mileage is the kryptonite of the used car industry.
 As soon as a higher-than-expected mileage is read out, would-be buyers can get cold feet.